arrow_back close

 Below are the criteria for Occupational Therapy services:

-• require therapy to improve optimum functioning in their environment
+• who require therapy to improve optimum functioning in their environment

 • Must live in Peel, Halton or Dufferin